 We had a quick catch up with Wine Selectors wine expert Adam Walls to find out how he got into wine and all his favourite tipples.

-Adam will be at all four Good Food & Wine Show’s this year talking all things wine in the Wine Selectors Cellar Door masterclasses.
-Tickets on sale to Melbourne and Sydney NOW!
+Adam Walls will be at all four Good Food & Wine Show’s this year talking all things wine in the Wine Selectors Cellar Door masterclasses.

 How did you get into wine judging?

 For a solid technical and theory background I undertook the AWRI Advanced Wine Assessment Course (AWAC) and completed the WSET Diploma – I then emailed every wine show that I wanted to attend and begged for a place!

 What is the most number of wines you’ve had to taste in one sitting?

 How do you keep a clear head and clear palate when doing a Wine Selectors Tasting panel/wine judging session?

 Palate wise cheese, olives and mineral water help.
 For a clear mind being able to turn your concentration on and off is very helpful.
 Believe it or not but I find tasting fitness a real ‘thing’.
 The more you do it the easier it becomes!

 No. Spirits were my first love and still is a passion – I wasn’t sure what I wanted to do but the allure of spirits bit me early.

 Ummmmm no. Champagne would be my death row wine.